JazminRM/aDNA_SummerCourse_UCPH/Exercises/ExploratoryAnalyses.md

 popname       name of the population of our ancient sample (if we have one)
 ```

-Once it is done running,  we will have three new PLINK that contain pseudohaploid data for each of the SNPs in our dataset:
+Once it is done running,  we will have three new PLINK files that contain pseudohaploid data for each of the SNPs in our dataset:
 ```{bash, eval = FALSE}
 ls AncientCanid_AncientCanid_wolves_rand.*
 ```